Earthfiredrake/SWL-Cartographer/README.md

   + Felt guilty about all the removed icons, so, for a limited time only, added a bunch of vendor one-offs
     + No idea what limit, but will likely change my mind and take some out again
   + Added the last of the Krampii so we can wait in ambush for their return
-  + Assorted corrections, improved data samples, and other minor
+  + Assorted corrections, improved data samples, and other minor tweaks
 + Back-end and developer changes
   + Point markers adjusted for easier extension
     + Some can now be tinted different colours, making it easier for one icon to serve multiple roles